johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 }
 ```

-All it really does is check for the existence of a `customerId`, and if it exists, uses it to filter the customer list it returns.
+All it really does is check for the existence of a `customerId` in the inbound message, and if it exists, uses it to filter the customer list it returns.

 #### Take 1 Requirements